wltcwpf/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Pengfei Wang is a Ph.D. candidate in Civil Engineering at the University of California, Los Angeles.
-His research interests include Engineering Seismology, Applied Statistics, and Earthquake Motions Processing.
+His research interests include Engineering Seismology, Geotechnical Earthquake Engineering, and Applied Statistics, with emphases on non-ergodic site response models, earthquake ground motion processing and characterization, geo-spatial analysis, and statistical learning and modeling in engineering applications.